GiGurra/gptsh/README.md

 ## Usage

+Given a directory with 2 files (file1.txt and file2.bin):
 ```bash
 ll . | gptsh "reverse line order" | gptsh "output as prettified json with some useful field names"
 ```